 The Packwood Lake Hydroelectric Project (Packwood) is wholly owned and operated by Energy Northwest.
 Packwood consists of a diversion structure at Packwood Lake and a powerhouse located near the town of Packwood, Washington.
 The water is carried from the lake to the powerhouse through a five-mile long buried tunnel and drops nearly 1,800 feet in elevation.
-Packwood produced 99.61 GWh of electricity in FY 2018 versus 98.23 GWh in FY 2017.
-The slight generation increase of 1.4 percent was due to more favorable snow conditions and runoff in FY 2018 as compared to FY 2017.
-FY 2018 was the 19th highest for generation on record for Packwood as compared to FY 2017 that was the 23rd highest in generation.
-FY 2018 generation was near the 10-year average of 101.2 GWh and exceeded the life to date average year of 94.37 GWh.
-There continues to be some relief in generation capacity due to the delay in new license requirements (See Note 1 to the Financial Statements)
+Packwood produced 66.13 GWh of electricity in FY 2019 versus 99.61 GWh in FY 2018.
+The generation decrease of 33.6% was due lower than anticipated lake levels.
+Generation for 2019 was the 5th lowest on record for Packwood as compared to FY 2018 that was the 19th highest in generation.
+Generation for FY 2019 was significantly below the life to date average per year of 94.22 GWh.
+On March 4, 2010, Federal Energy Regulatory Commission (FERC) issued a one-year extension to operate under the original license, which indefinitely extended for continued operations until a formal decision is issued by FERC and a new operating license is granted.
+The year to year operating license provided some relief in generation capacity, however, the generation capacity will be impacted in the future due to the forty-year operating license granted by FERC on October 18, 2018 with an effective date of October 1, 2018 (See Note 1 to the Financial Statements).